rosswf/drawing-splitter/README.md

 # Drawing Splitter

-A tool for splitting combined drawing PDFs into single files named by drawing number.
+A tool for splitting combined drawing PDFs into seperate files named by drawing number.

 ## Setup